micro_sam.training.sam_trainer

 Trainer class for training the Segment Anything model.

-This class is derived from torch_em.trainer.DefaultTrainer
+This class is derived from torch_em.trainer.DefaultTrainer.

 Check out https://github.com/constantinpape/torch-em/blob/main/torch_em/trainer/default_trainer.py